Newborn dies after sleeping in same bed as parents

 Other than this:

-- Ensure that the headboard and footboard of your bed are tightly fitted in to the frame, so your baby cannot become wedged in a gap.
+- Ensure that the headboard and footboard of your bed are tightly fitted in to the frame.
+That way, your baby cannot become wedged in a gap.

 - Think about installing a bedrail, so your child cannot fall off your bed.